ajaypremshankar/portfolio-ajaypremshankar/src/data/services/service-4/index.md

 ---
 category: 'services'
-title: 'Mentoring'
+title: 'Photography'
-icon: 'people-arrows'
+icon: 'camera-retro'
-description: 'One of things gives me immense happiness is watching people grow and mentoring gives me opportunity to be part their journey.'
+description: 'Be it on phone or camera, photography gives me instant peace.
+I see the world diffently from a lens.'
-link: '#'
+link: /captures/
 ---